 However, some challenges within supply chains cannot be addressed through certification and audits alone.
 Where challenges are complex, embedded and industry wide, we need to collaborate with producers, traders, governments, trade unions, other workers organisations and NGOs to find solutions and implement these at scale.

-Part of our work to improve worker representation involves promoting dialogue between trade unions, suppliers, industry organizations, certification & audit companies as well as some governments in Latin America.
-In 2020, we have been particularly reinforcing the importance of worker committees where there is low trade union affiliation amongst workers; ensuring that worker representatives are democratically elected and that there are women representatives.
+In recent years, we have been reinforcing the importance of worker committees where there is low trade union affiliation amongst workers; ensuring that worker representatives are democratically elected and that there are women representatives.